24

 7. Discover Relics of the Past

-The Lapidarium of Kings, located on Slotsholmen beneath the vaulted ceilings of the old brewhouse, is home to hundreds of historic statues and sculptures.
+The Lapidarium of Kings (Kongernes Lapidarium), located on Slotsholmen beneath the vaulted ceilings of the old brewhouse, is home to hundreds of historic statues and sculptures.
 These artifacts once adorned royal gardens, palaces, and buildings across Denmark.
-After years of weather exposure, many pieces were deteriorating, but instead of discarding these literal pieces of Danish history, they were preserved here.
+After years of weather exposure, many pieces began to deteriorate, but instead of discarding these literal pieces of Danish history, they were preserved here.

 One of the highlights is the equestrian statue of King Frederik V, which once stood in the courtyard of Amalienborg Palace.
-Incredibly, it is said that the statue cost more than the palace itself!
+It is even said that the statue cost more than the palace itself.

 Stroll through the Arctic, Asia, Africa, and Europe in one day at the Copenhagen Zoo.
 Pet the friendly goats and visit the farm animals in the kid zoo.
-Here, you’ll also find a huge playground, and you can either buy food and snacks or enjoy your own packed meals in the picnic area.
+You’ll also find a large playground, and you can either buy food and snacks or enjoy your own packed meals in the picnic area.

 Watch polar bears swim in the Arctic Circle exhibit, walk through the rain forest, or sit and watch the cheeky monkeys as they tease and chase each other.
-Don’t forget to visit the giant pandas – they’re extremely cute and much bigger than you’d expect!
+Don’t miss the giant pandas — they’re both adorable and surprisingly big.

-For a great view of the city, head up the zoo tower.
-Just note, you’ll need to purchase a separate ticket for this, available in the zoo shop near the entrance.
+For a great view of the city, head up the Zoo Tower.
+Please note that a separate ticket is required, available in the zoo shop near the entrance.

 Photo credit: Copenhagen Zoo